rfraissinet/academic_projects/README.md

 # Portfolio Projects
 A collection of data science projects to demonstrate skills and knowledge.
-### EasyVisa - Visa Application Analysis
+### Visa Application Analysis
-- Goal: To optimize the visa application review process by creating a machine learning model to shortlist potential candidates.
+- Goal: To facilitate the visa application review process by creating a machine learning model to shortlist potential candidates.
 - Outline:
   - Visually explored a dataset of visa applications to extract trends
   - Cleaned the data to prepare for model building